cfw-guide/cemu.cfw.guide/docs/optimizing-botw.md

 1. Once the download has finished, navigate to the `Mods` category
 1. Select and enable the `FPS++` checkbox

 By default, this is set to 60FPS.
-This increases the smoothness of gameplay, however it can cause [some issues](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Issues_arising_by_using_FPS.2B.2B_or_static_FPS.2B.2B).
-When these occur, simply set the limit to `30` until you've gotten beyond the point where the issue occurs.
+This increases the smoothness of gameplay, though it can cause [some issues](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Issues_arising_by_using_FPS.2B.2B_or_static_FPS.2B.2B).
+When these occur, simply set the limit to `30` until you have gotten beyond the point where the issue occurs.

-## Graphics and Enhancements
+## Graphics and enhancements

 1. Minimize the mods category
 1. Select and enable the `Graphics` checkbox
-1. You should see a menu on the right half of the window, where you can edit graphical settings
+1. You should now see a menu on the right half of the window, where you can edit graphical settings

 ::: details Aspect Ratio

-Breath of the Wild runs on a 16:9 aspect ratio on the Wii U. If you have a monitor that isn’t 16:9, you may change the aspect ratio to match it in Cemu.
+Breath of the Wild runs on a 16:9 aspect ratio on the Wii U. If you have a monitor that is not 16:9, you may change the aspect ratio to match it in Cemu.

 :::